ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-us.md

 #### Track transfer after order

 Once the order has been confirmed, you will receive a purchase order.
 The transfer process will not start until payment has been received.
-Once this is done, you can track the transfer progress via [the OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we){.external}.
-To track the progress, click `Domain`{.action} names, then `Ongoing`{.action} operations.
+Once this is done, you can track the transfer progress via the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we){.external}.
+To track the progress, click `Domain`{.action} names, then `Ongoing operations`{.action}.

 > [!primary]
 >
-> If the transfer code was not entered during the order, you can enter it in the `Ongoing`{.action} operations window and validate the transfer.
+> If the transfer code was not entered during the order, you can enter it in the `Ongoing operations`{.action} window and validate the transfer.

 ### Step 4: transfer validation by the current registrar